bb-io/WordsOnline/README.md

 - **Get quote**: Gets a quote based on the provided request ID
 - **Approve quote**: Approves a quote based on the provided request ID

+## Events

+- **On requests delivered** Triggered when requests are delivered

+Note that this is a polling event, so you may not see results immediately.
+It will depend on the interval you set, which can range from 5 minutes to 7 days.

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.